Texas John Slaughter (TV series): Background

-Guest stars
+The pilot episode was expanded into a 74-minute feature film, also named after the titular Texas Ranger.
+It was released theatrically overseas in 1958 in color, though the TV version on ABC was broadcast in black & white.
+It featured Robert Middleton, Norma Moore, Robert J. Wilke, Edward Platt and Harry Carey Jr.

 Release

 The series was originally broadcast as segments of The Wonderful World of Disney.

 The series appeared in re-runs on the Disney Channel's classic program block "Disney Drive-In" which was later known as "Vault Disney".

 Merchandising

 The TV show was also adapted into a comic book by Dan Spiegle, distributed by Dell Comics.